cbergmeir/cc2425/session4/README.md

 We are going to deploy a Basic monitoring version that allows to serve [Prometheus](https://prometheus.io) + [NodeExporter](https://prometheus.io/docs/guides/node-exporter/).

+**Again, on the server, you need to change the port used here (25145, 25146, 25147) to ports that you have been assigned.**

 Create a project/folder:

 ```